 Have Yourself a Merry Little MMISL Christmas --- Part One

 I hesitate calling Meet Me In St. Louis my favorite picture of all time, but then I can’t really think of one that's better.
 Among a wider public, it’s lacked the enduring appeal of The Wizard Of Oz.
 When I rented St. Louis from Films Inc. for a 1975 campus run, we had barely a row filled.
-Students were indifferent and townies who'd remember numbered few.
+Students were indifferent and townies who remembered were few.
 We saw this in the forties, said a couple who seemed impossibly old to twenty-one year old me.
-They’d have been about the age I am now.
-Many who caught it new lived the era in which Meet Me In St. Louis was set.
-Some who attended St. Louis’ 1944 premiere would have been attendees at the 1904 World’s Fair that wraps the narrative.
+They would have been about the age I am now.
+Many who saw it new lived the era in which Meet Me In St. Louis was set, some at St. Louis’ 1944 premiere having been at 1904 exposition that wraps the narrative.

 All that’s passed now and we’re left with a show that maybe will remind us of right here where we live, as Judy exclaims at the fade.
 Certainly for me its setting and incidents evoked happy past times.
 Lines for MMISL stretched miles past year-end '44 and into ’45.
 I try to watch every Christmas, being more inclined to follow this Yellow Brick Road than the one in Oz, not least for subversive aspects partly intended (or were they?), plus as many more revealed for passage of time and much-changed attitudes since.
 The Smiths are a happy singing family enriched by peculiar shadings thought up by artists who did not necessarily come of so functional a background themselves, here striving to portray idyllic home life they imagined others to have had.